Aiven-Open/auth-for-apache-kafka/README.md

 resource are expressed as regular expressions.

-Alternatively to straight regular expression for resource, AivenAclEntry can be given a resource pattern with back references to principal regex.
-This is used internally in Aiven to map project id from certificate subject into project specific management topics.
+Alternatively to straight regular expression for resource, AivenAclEntry can be given a resource pattern with back references to principal regex, a literal match or a prefixed match.
+The first is used internally in Aiven to map project id from certificate subject into project specific management topics.
 We can thus avoid encoding separate rules for each project.
+Literal and prefixed matchers work as defined in the Apache Kafka documentation.
+Only one resource matcher can be specified per acl.

 Permission type allows to define the verification result in case of an ACL match.
 By default, the permission type is `ALLOW`.